-Do you have a chronic lung condtion?
+Do you have a chronic lung condition?
 Do you get breathless whilst walking or climbing stairs?

 If the answer to the above questions are YES, then Pulmonary Rehabilitation may be just the thing you need!